How to read USCIS processing time ranges and what it means for investors.

 - When petitions are processed in an unusually quick or slow manner, it automatically skews the data even further – and sometimes in a significant way.

-Occasionally, USCIS shares detailed processing data, such as a comprehensive report covering October through December of 2018 (or FY2019 Q1).
-The report was surprisingly positive!
+The citizenship and immigration services periodically shares detailed processing data compiled along with the Department of Homeland Security, such as a comprehensive report covering October through December of 2018 (or FY2019 Q1).
+The report was surprisingly positive.

-USCIS had originally provided an estimated processing time range of 20.6 to 26.5 months on I-526 petitions.
+The citizenship and immigration services had originally provided an estimated processing time range of 20.6 to 26.5 months on I-526 petitions.
 However, the actual adjudication of the petitions only took 10 to 15 months.
-Again, this reveals USCIS’s stark tendency for non-linear processing.
+Again, this reveals the agency’s stark tendency for non-linear processing.

 Investors should not be discouraged by high processing times for USCIS and Department of Homeland Security applications.
 The EB-5 visa process is still one of the fastest and most reliable ways for investors and their eligible family members to receive U.S. Green Cards.